Travelogue Feature Article Example- Tour To Japan

 Circle Punctuation Marks

-This method may seem over the top, but it is one of the most effective methods out there for spotting punctuation mistakes.
+This method may seem over the top, but it is one of the most effective ways to spot punctuation mistakes.
 By circling every single punctuation mark, you force yourself to look at each one in turn and question if it has been used correctly.

-This proofreading method helps identify spelling mistakes because it forces you to concentrate on each word in isolation.
+This proofreading method helps identify spelling mistakes by forcing you to concentrate on each word in isolation.
 Start with the last word in your text and follow each one separately until you reach the beginning of the document.
 While doing this, you are not interested in punctuation and grammar; you focus entirely on how the words have been spelled.
 Many proofreaders also recommend reading papers backward, sentence by sentence.

 Note the Errors You Make Frequently

-Proofreading writing regularly can help you identify your strengths and weaknesses and understand where you make mistakes.
+Regularly proofreading your writing can help you identify your strengths and weaknesses and understand where you make mistakes.
 If you are aware of the common errors you make, you can learn to look for them during the writing process itself and will learn to avoid them altogether over time.
 Keep style guides and grammar rules to hand as you proofread, and look up any areas you are uncertain about.
-Over time you will develop your knowledge, and your writing skills will improve.
+Over time, you will develop your knowledge, and your writing skills will improve.

 The Purpose of Proofreading Symbols